Fondazione Palazzo Strozzi

 The Fondazione Palazzo Strozzi (Foundation of the Palazzo Strozzi) is the first example of an independent public-private cultural foundation in Italy, established in 2006.
 Is a cultural organisation in the Palazzo Strozzi, Florence, Italy, that each year mounts exhibitions devoted to a different aspect of the arts, creating a dialogue between the old and the new.

-The Fondazione Palazzo Strozzi in Florence is rappresented in the USA by the Palazzo Strozzi Foundation USA, a non profit organization based in New York member of the Circle of the Committee of the Partners of Palazzo Strozzi.
+The Fondazione Palazzo Strozzi in Florence is represented in the USA by the Palazzo Strozzi Foundation USA, a non profit organization based in New York member of the Circle of the Committee of the Partners of Palazzo Strozzi.